mean-street/database-project/SQL_requests.md

 -----------------------------------------------
 Input : null
 Output : tuples (Month/Year, ID of the vehicle, average time of use)
-	SELECT 	TO_CHAR(Location.StartDate, 'YYYY-MM') AS Date,
+	SELECT 	TO_CHAR(Location.StartDate, 'YYYY-MM') AS StartDate,
 			Vehicle.IdVehicle AS Vehicle,
 			COUNT(StationLocation.EndDate - Location.StartDate) / COUNT(Location.IdLocation) AS AverageTimeOfUse
 	FROM Location, StationLocation, Vehicle